On robotic manipulators with time-dependent inertial parameters: From physical consistency to boundedness of the mass matrix: Generalized robotics equation

-such that, in general, the kinematic parameters inherit time dependency from the mass distributions.
-However---since our main goal is to highlight the effect of time-dependent inertial parameters as well as the causative time dependency of the mass distributions---we restrict the analysis in this contribution to robotic manipulators that satisfy the following standing assumption: \begin{assumption} The function $D(\rho_1,\ldots,\rho_N)$ is constant, i.e. the kinematic parameters remain constant despite possible time-dependent change of the distributions of mass $\rho_1,\ldots,\rho_N$ and despite the resulting time dependency of the inertial parameters in $\Theta$.
+such that, in general, the kinematic parameters inherit time dependency from the mass densities.
+However---since our main goal is to highlight the effect of time-dependent inertial parameters as well as the causative time dependency of the mass densities---we restrict the analysis in this contribution to robotic manipulators that satisfy the following standing assumption: \begin{assumption} The function $D(\rho_1,\ldots,\rho_N)$ is constant, i.e.\ the kinematic parameters remain constant despite possible time-dependent change of the mass densities $\rho_1,\ldots,\rho_N$ and despite the resulting time dependency of the inertial parameters in $\Theta$.
 Accordingly, we have